-- The department sponsors four public lectures during each academic year, bringing scholars in religion to the campus; majors are expected to participate in the informal conversations scheduled with each speaker and attend the public lecture (usually given in the evening) - Department faculty sponsor two dinners for majors and minors each year and a festive farewell luncheon for graduating seniors in the Spring
+• The department sponsors at least two public lectures during each academic year.
+The department sponsors also the Lutheran Studies Conference every Fall semester, bringing scholars in religion to our campus.
+Majors are expected to participate in the informal conversations scheduled with each speaker and attend these public lectures.

+• Department faculty sponsor two dinners for majors and minors each year and a festive farewell luncheon for graduating seniors in the Spring.
-From the course catalog: Requirements of the major

-The Bachelor of Arts degree in religion allows flexibility and presumes that you will take advantage of individual advising in designing your major program.
-The major requires 32 semester hours with 12 hours in upper division courses (in addition to Religion 301 and Religion 499 as described below) and a minimum of eight hours in each of the two main areas of study:
+From the course catalog: Requirements of the major The Bachelor of Arts degree in religion allows flexibility and presumes that you will take advantage of individual advising in designing your major program.
+The major requires 32 semester hours with 12 hours in upper division courses (in addition to Religion 498 and Religion 499 as described below) and a minimum of eight hours in each of the two main areas of study:

-- Christian Traditions, (8) examines diverse forms of Christianity within their historical, cultural and political contexts.
+1. Christian Traditions, (8) examines diverse forms of Christianity within their historical, cultural and political contexts.
 These courses are designated as RC.
-Global Religious Traditions (8) highlights PLU's commitment to local-global education through analysis of diverse religions, both here and abroad.
-These - In addition, students participate in Religion 301: Research in Religion and Religion 499: Capstone Research Seminar.
+2. Global Religious Traditions (8) highlights PLU's commitment to local-global education through analysis of diverse religions, both here and abroad.
+These courses are designated as RG.

+In addition, students participate in Religion 498: Research in Religion and Religion 499: Capstone Research Seminar.
 In the first course, the prerequisite to the capstone, majors are introduced to the context, methods and craft of research in the field of religion and theology.
 In the second course, the capstone participants work with the entire department to shape a substantial intellectual project and present their work publicly.
 Transfer students must take at least 20 hours at PLU.
-You will be encouraged to double major in religion and another field of study.
+You will be encouraged to double major in religion and another field of study